-The Chair and Deputy Chair of the Supervisory Board are chosen from among the members of the Supervisory Board.
+The Chair and Vice-Chair of the Supervisory Board are chosen from among the members of the Supervisory Board.

-There is also a Personnel and Finance Committee consisting of three members of the Supervisory Board, the Supervisory Board Chair and two other shareholder representatives.
+In addition, there is a Personnel and Finance Committee consisting of three members of the Supervisory Board, the Chairman of the Supervisory Board, Mr Christoph Schweizer and two other shareholder representatives, Dr Stephan

+Zizala and Mr Michael Kowalski.
 The committee chair subsequently informs the Supervisory Board plenum of the consultations and resolutions of the committee.
 The Supervisory Board adopts the financial statements, approves the consolidated financial statements and appoints the auditor.
-Further details can be found in the Supervisory Board Report.
+Further details on its functioning and the annual review of its activities by means of a questionnaire can be found in the Supervisory Board report.